 If you wish to accept an offer of a place at Frensham for your child, we will ask you to pay a deposit as follows:

 Junior, Middle & Senior School: £1,000

 Should you accept a deferred place at Frensham, we would request a deposit of £1,000 per child for day places and £1,500 per child for a boarding place.

-We ask those looking to join us in Year 12 in September 2023, our assessment day is Friday 18th November 2022.
+For those looking to join us in Year 12 in September 2024, our assessment day is in November 2023.
 Applicants will complete a 45-minute general paper as part of a taster day in mid-November here at Frensham.
 Students looking to study Maths or Science at A Level may be asked to complete an assessment in either Maths or Science as well.
-There will also be an interview with Rick, our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.
+There will also be an interview with our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.

 Students must have achieved, or be likely to achieve, at least six GCSE passes at grades 9 – 4, of which a minimum of a 4 is required in both English Language and Mathematics.
 In most cases, a grade 6 is required in the subjects they want to study at A Level but please refer to the A Level Options booklet for specific entry requirements for each subject.
 Students who want to study Mathematics at A Level should preferably have achieved or be likely to achieve a grade 7 in Mathematics GCSE.
 Students who want to pursue Mathematics at A Level with a grade 6 will still be considered but may have a short interview with the Head of Mathematics to determine their suitability for the course.